ElderAS/mail-monkey/README.md

 #### provider

 Sets the mail provider.
-At the moment only [Sendgrid](https://sendgrid.com/) is implemented.
-(Drop a line if you would like to see more)
+At the moment only [Sendgrid](https://sendgrid.com/) is implemented but you can implement custom providers with the `addProvider` method (see below).

 It should look like this: